 - Does the domain you would like to transfer to Sitejet already have email accounts?
 If so, the email messages in these accounts should be backed up locally or moved using our email transfer tool.
 If this doesn't happen before the domain transfer, then the emails will be lost.
 You can find more information on how the email transfer tool works here.

-- Is the authorization code available?
-The code is required during the transfer process in order to identify you as the legitimate owner of the domain.
+- Is the auth code available?
+The code is required during the transfer process to identify you as the legitimate owner of the domain.

 Step 1: Locate the authorization code

-To move a domain from one host to another, it is always necessary to have the authorization code, also known as an auth code, EPP code, or transfer key.
+To move a domain from one host to another, you will need the domain's auth code, also known as EPP code, or transfer key.
 You can get this code from your current domain provider.
 It is usually available in the customer portal, or by asking customer support.

-Tip: If you want to move your domain from Sitejet to a different host, simply send us a message at email@example.com.
+Tip: If you want to move your domain from Sitejet to a different host learn how to request an auth code in Sitejet.

 Step 2: Add the domain

-After finding the authorization code for your domain, the next step is to add the domain in the Domain Manager, which you can find in the relevant website under the "Actions" dropdown menu.
+Once you have the auth code, the next step is to add the domain in the Domain Manager, which you can find in the relevant website under the "Actions" dropdown menu.

-When adding the domain, make sure that you enter it without any special characters or subdomains.
+When adding the domain, make sure that you enter it without the "www".
 For example, you would enter the domain as "your-website.com" rather than "www.your-website.com/".

 Step 3: Transfer the domain

-If you already have email addresses associated with the domain you would like to transfer, we strongly recommend that you create backup copies of all email messages before transferring the domain to Sitejet.
+If you already have email addresses associated with the domain you would like to transfer, we strongly recommend that you create backup copies of all emails before transferring the domain to Sitejet.
 Otherwise, they will be deleted.
 For information on how to do this with Sitejet, please see the article about our email transfer tool.

 To transfer a domain, simply follow these steps:

 - Enter the domain name, then click "Search" in the Domain Manager.
 Select "Transfer domain from previous provider".

 - Check the domain details, and update them if necessary.

-- Enter the authorization code in the field for "AuthCode".
+- Enter the auth code in the field for "AuthCode".